The purpose of this policy is to establish a system for the control of keys for University controlled facilities.

 - Grand Master Key

-- President, Vice President for Facilities Management and Chief of Police
+- President, Vice President for Administration and Finance and Chief of Police

 - Team Key Sets

-- Vice President for Facilities Management shall delegate approval authority to specific key sets to:
+- Vice President for Administration and Finance shall delegate approval authority to specific key sets to:

 - Director of Capital Planning & Construction